-The Australian Tourism Industry Council (ATIC) has introduced a new, integrated framework for Australia's business quality programs, which will incorporate existing programs such as; the Australian Tourism Accreditation Program, Star Ratings program, and the Australian Tourism Awards.
-This new framework is known as the Quality Tourism Framework (QTF).
+The Australian Tourism Industry Council (ATIC) has an integrated framework for Australia's quality business programs, which incorporates existing programs including the Quality Tourism Accredited Business program (QTAB), Star Ratings and the Australian Tourism Awards.
+This framework is known as the Quality Tourism Framework (QTF).

-Under the new QTF, there have been changes to requirements for the Queensland Tourism Awards (QTA), which all entrants must meet in order to be eligible for the national award categories.
-The QTF, will provide greater efficiencies for those who are engaged across multiple programs and provide an assurance of minimum standards being met by all.
+Under the QTF, there are requirements for the Queensland Tourism Awards (QTA), which all entrants must meet in order to be eligible for the national award categories.
+The QTF provides greater efficiencies for those who are engaged across multiple programs and guarantees a minimum standard in business management is maintained by all nominees.

-Important QTA Accreditation Changes
+Important considerations regarding QTA and accreditation:

-- 1. To be eligible for any of the accommodation categories (17-23) except Unique Accommodation, all entrants are required to meet a specific Star Rating (dependent on their category), through the completion of a pre- assessment module in your submission portal, which will calculate a proposed rating. - Those who are already Star Rated will not be required to complete a preassessment as the rating has already been confirmed.
-Note: annual Star Rating renewals are due July each year. - All entrants in non-accommodation categories are required to complete certain business standards known as Level 1 of the QTF.
-This pre-assessment will be included within the submission portal. - Those who are already accredited through QTF (formally known at ATAP) will not be required to complete a pre-assessment. - Note: annual QTF (formally ATAP) renewals are due July each year. - 3.
-There is no additional cost for QTA entrants to complete the required pre-assessments.
-Additional costs will only apply if an entrant wishes to finalise the accreditation process through the QTF. - Queensland entrants were previously required to hold accreditation through one of 17 recognised programs.
+To be eligible for any of the accommodation categories (17 - 23), except Unique Accommodation, all entrants are required to meet a specific Star Rating (dependent on their category).
+This is achieved through completion of a Star Ratings pre-assessment module (referred to as the Accommodation Standards), which will calculate a proposed rating.

+Those who are already Star Rated will not be required to complete the Accommodation Standards as their rating has already been confirmed.
+Note: annual Star Rating renewals are due July each year.

+3. Entrants in all business categories are required to complete certain business standards known as the QTAB Business Standards.
+This pre-assessment will be included within the submission portal.

+Those who are already accredited through the QTAB program will not be required to complete the QTAB Business Standards again.
+Note: annual QTF (formally ATAP) renewals are due July each year.

+- 4. There is no additional cost for QTA entrants to complete the required Business or Accommodation Standards.
+Additional costs will only apply if an entrant wishes to finalise the accreditation process through the QTF. - 5.
+Queensland entrants were previously required to hold accreditation through one of several recognised programs.
 In order to ensure consistency across the States under the QTF, this requirement no longer applies.